weidler/RLaSpa/documentation/development_stories.md

 - [Pendulum](https://github.com/openai/gym/wiki/Pendulum-v0)
 - [Mountain Car](https://github.com/openai/gym/wiki/MountainCar-v0)
 - [Acrobot](https://github.com/openai/gym/blob/master/gym/envs/classic_control/acrobot.py)

 ## Pytorch

+- Using rectified linear units (ReLUs) [24] instead of sigmoid nonlinearities leads to faster conver- gence and reduces the vanishing gradient problem that plagues traditional neural networks with many layers

 ### GPU optimization

 - PyTorch needs an tensor of N x num_features, where N is the batch size.
 Unsqueeze, effectively, turns `[0,1,2]` into `[[0,1,2]]` that is, a batch size of one, one action predicted, given the current state, at a time.
 Conceptually simple but probably something you’d want to optimize for production, otherwise GPU capacity is being wasted.